KartikeyDubey01/Full-Stack-Experiment/Practical-1/Experiment-1.md

 - To understand and implement HTML5 form elements.
 - To apply built-in HTML5 validation features to improve user input quality.
-- To practice clean and accessible form design using HTML and CSS.

 ---